likith-r/Redesign/README.md

-# Redesign
+# visdown-template

-mini project: a static vis in to interactive vis
+Starter template to get started with Visdown